Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên06/11/2024

-The 2024 US election is said to be the most expensive election in history, with total contributions reaching $15.9 billion, according to AFP.
+The 2024 US election is said to be the most expensive election in history, with total contributions reaching 15.9 billion USD, according to AFP.

-APF today, November 6, cited data from the non-profit organization OpenSecrets that spending on the 2024 US election, with the official voting day taking place on November 5 (US time), will surpass the $15.1 billion spent on the 2020 US election and double the $6.5 billion spent in 2016.
+APF today, November 6, cited data from the non-profit organization OpenSecrets, saying that spending for the 2024 US election, with the official voting day taking place on November 5 (US time), will surpass the $15.1 billion spent on the 2020 US election and double the $6.5 billion spent in 2016.

 Chi phí 'khủng' cho bầu cử Mỹ 2024 - Ảnh 1.